G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Experiments

 \section{Experiments}

-\textbf{Datasets and implementation details.} Following~\cite{pixelsplat, mvsplat, noposplat}, we train our models on the large-scale RealEstate10K~\cite{re10k} (RE10K) dataset, with the train-test splits used by~\cite{noposplat}.
-RE10K comprises predominantly indoor real-estate videos from YouTube, containing 67,477 training and 7,289 testing scenes, with camera poses computed using COLMAP~\cite{colmap}.
-For evaluating generalization, we further test on two additional datasets: ACID~\cite{acid}, containing aerial nature scenes captured by drones (with COLMAP-computed poses), and ScanNet~\cite{scannet}, an RGB-D indoor scene dataset with distinct camera motion and characteristics.
-Specifically, we evaluate relative pose and geometry (depth and mesh) estimation on the ScanNet.
-Our training broadly follows recent generalizable splatting methods; see supplementary material for full details.
+\textbf{Datasets and implementation details.} Following~\cite{pixelsplat,mvsplat,noposplat}, we train on RealEstate10K~\cite{re10k} (RE10K) using the train/test split of~\cite{noposplat}.
+RE10K contains 67,477 training scenes and 7,289 testing scenes, with COLMAP~\cite{colmap} camera poses.
+We evaluate in-domain performance on RE10K and zero-shot generalization on ACID~\cite{acid} and ScanNet~\cite{scannet}.
+ACID contains outdoor aerial videos with COLMAP poses, while ScanNet provides RGB-D indoor sequences with camera motion and scene statistics that differ substantially from RE10K.
+Unless otherwise noted, all models are trained on RE10K only, without explicit depth supervision.
+Architecture and optimization details are provided in the supplementary material.